Harvested Rangeland Goats

 How to apply

 Applications open 1st October 2024.
 To become accredited with the Harvested Rangeland Goats (HRG) module you must first be accredited with Livestock Production Assurance (LPA) and have your account linked in your myMLA profile.
-Once you have done this, you can simply follow the steps below.
+Once you have done this, you can simply follow the state specific steps below.

 How do I move Harvested Rangeland Goats eID Free?